hanskellner/Fusion360Voronoi/README.md

 ![Voronoi Dialog with Profile](./images/VoronoiDialog_Profile.png)

-It's also possible to select a profile on the planar face of a body.
+It's also possible to select a planar face of a body directly.
+The add-in will create a new sketch on the face for you and project the face's outline to use as the profile.
 Here's an example:

 1. Create a new cylinder on the XY construction plane.
 Make it 4in diameter and 1in tall.
-2. Create a new sketch on the top surface of the cylinder then click Finish Sketch.
-3. Run the 'Voronoi Sketch Generator' command.
+2. Run the 'Voronoi Sketch Generator' command.
 The dialog should appear.
-4. Move the cursor over the top of the cylinder.
+3. Move the cursor over the top of the cylinder.
 The top face should highlight.
 Click to select it.
-5. The dialog should now display '1 Selected' in the Sketch of Profile field.
+4. The dialog should now display '1 Selected' in the Sketch, Profile, or Face field.
 Also, fields should now be visible showing the width and height of the profile.
     - Optionally, you can click the 'Use Profile Size' button to copy the profile dimension over to the voronoi dimensions.
     - Click 'Use Profile Size'
-6. Click 'Voronoi Editor'
+5. Click 'Voronoi Editor'

 At this point the palette will be appear and the circular profile contaning a voronoi diagram.